-How to reach: Istanbul Atatürk Airport is the main international airport serving Istanbul, at a distance of about 25km (30minutes drive).
-IndiGo now provides direct connectivity between Istanbul and Delhi, along with seamless connections to other destinations.
+How to reach: Istanbul Grand Airport is the main international airport serving Istanbul, at a distance of about 25km (30minutes drive).
+IndiGo now provides flights to Istanbul with direct connectivity between Istanbul and Delhi, along with seamless connections to other destinations.

 Getting around: With the Bosphorus strait dividing Istanbul into two parts, ferries and sea buses are the primary modes of daily transportation.
 The city also has a Metrobus connection, underground metro lines and taxi services.